sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 3. At the **\DISKPART&gt;** prompt type ***list volume***

-    **Note: Check what letter USB-B has been assigned under the “Ltr” column (Example: E).
+    **Note: Check what letter USB-B has been assigned under the “Ltr" column (Example: E).
 This is the drive letter that will be used throughout the installation.**

 1. Type ***exit*** to quit Diskpart